bitmeal/docker-nat-router-container-example/README.md

 #### ☁ internal
-> Building a NAT router in docker is only possible from *macvlan* networks, as otherwise all IP traffic is handled by the host, outside the realm of influence of a router container.
+> Building a NAT router in docker is only possible from *macvlan* networks, as otherwise all IP traffic is handled directly by the host, outside the realm of influence of a container!

 A *macvlan* network without parent interface.
 Containers in this network can communicate with eachother but not reach targets outside the network by default.
 A virtual interface is automatically created as parent by docker.
 A custom subnet and gateway address may be specified from the compose file; if not, docker will assign a random subnet and the first usable (non-broadcast) address on the subnet as gateway to containers on the network.

 ### Containers
-The stack is made up of three containers, each two sharing a network:
+The stack is made up of three containers, where each container shares one network with the `router` container:
 * `external`
-* `router`
+* **`router`**
 * `internal`

 #### 🖥 `external`